learn-co-curriculum/git-workflow-bookend/README.md

 ## Looking Back

-Over the past several lessons, we built on the foundation of our Git basics knowledge to integrate Git more effectively in our workflow.
+Over the past several lessons, we continuing building on the Git knowledge foundation we began with Git basics by using technqiues to integrate Git more effectively in our workflow.
 We learned:

 - The primary role of branching
 - How to create a branch